First Anniversary of Covid-19 - GTEC Blog

 One of the longer-term strategies against the pandemic was reported by Dr. Fauci at a COVID-19 Task Force briefing this week.
 Several antiviral drugs are under development in combination to inhibit the invasion of the pathogen, similar to the antiviral cocktail that has minimized the threat of the HIV/AIDS virus.
 One antiviral, remdesivir, has previously been found effective against the coronavirus.

-See what else we have in the GTEC Blog!
+See what else we have from GTEC’s Communication & Media (formally GTEC Blog)!
 We have articles on climate change, sustainability, education, and more!

 Or, if you are interested in more blogs on the Covid-19 pandemic, follow the link here.